 SOCIETAL ROLE OF SPORT

 The social, educational and cultural role football plays is central to the everyday activities of clubs.
-ECA members understand the importance and impact they have in enhancing the educational, social aspects of society.
-The impact of ECA’s activities goes well beyond the fields on which we practice our sport.
+ECA members understand the importance and impact they have in enhancing the educational, social and health aspects of society.
+The impact of ECA’s activities goes well beyond the fields on which we practise our sport.
 ECA calls on the EU and its Member State Governments to establish a structure whereby sports stakeholders can collaborate in offering best practice to ensure that their positive impact on society can be maximised to the full.

 ECA is a proud partner of the European Week of Sport.
 The campaign, launched in 2015 by the European Commission, aims at promoting sport and physical activity across Europe to all citizens, regardless of age, background or fitness level.
 This European-wide campaign inspires Europeans to #BEACTIVE during the Week and encourages them to stay active all year long.
-For more information: www.ec.europa.eu/sport/week
+For more information: www.ec.europa.eu/sport/week.